Ever Pass by Manistee, MI? Here’s What You’re Missing

 The 1.5-mile hiking loop is great for kids.
 A picnic under the hemlock trees would be magical.
 Watching Lake Michigan freighters from this high-bluff view is another great option.

-4) Hike out to Big Views @ Arcadia Dunes and Maybe Visit Old Baldy, Too
+4 – Hike Out to Big Views @ Arcadia Dunes and Maybe Visit Old Baldy, Too

 Arcadia Dunes & Old Baldy @ C.S.
-Mott Nature Preserve Gilbert Rd, Arcadia, MI 49613 |
+Mott Nature Preserve

 If filling your lungs with fresh air makes you smile, head on over to Arcadia Dunes in the C.S.
 Mott Nature Preserve just north of Manistee MI.